hoodunit/hoodunit.github.io/_posts/2014-03-19-solving-clojure-boot-time.md

 **Dynamic binding** is in some ways a surprising feature for a language that touts its immutability.
 All variables defined with `def` and functions defined with `defn` are implemented using mutable Vars.
 The Vars are stored within mutable Namespaces.
 Either can be changed at any time.
 This means that every function call requires at least two levels of indirection: first get the Namespace, then the Var, then the function itself, and finally call the function.
 Refer to the <a href="#dynamicBinding">diagram</a> further up.

 The second important feature is **dynamic incremental compilation and evaluation**.
 Clojure is a very flexible language.
 Almost anything that can be done at compile time can also be done at run time.
-It includes both a built in interpreter<a href="#refInterpretation"><sup>[1]</sup></a> and compiler.
+It includes built in evaluation <a href="#refInterpretation"><sup>[1]</sup></a> and compilation.
 Among other things, this enables the power of the Read Eval Print Loop (REPL).
 Combined with dynamic binding of namespaces and namespace variables, this gives a programmer a substantial amount of power to change their program while it is running.

 In development, both of these features are very useful.
 Dynamic binding allows you to redefine functions for testing and development and gives more tools to work with external libraries that you do not control.
 Runtime evaluation and compilation combined with dynamic binding enable the short feedback loops of a powerful REPL development environment.

 But how important are these features at run time?
-Dynamic interpretation and compilation seem to be used hardly at all at run time.
+Dynamic compilation seems to be used hardly at all at run time.
 Use of dynamic binding in production is usually discouraged.
 In the case of Android development, dynamic recompilation is not even possible in the same way.
 When using a Clojure library from a Java environment it seems unlikely these features would be useful.
 In both of these last cases fast startup time and runtime performance seem more important.

 ### The Idea